-All the vetting committees' decisions are taken in the interests of the Fair.
+All the vetting committees' decisions are taken in the interests of TEFAF Online.
 In some cases, the vetting committees' judgement may necessarily be subjective.
 However, the acceptance and refusal of all objects is entirely at the vetting committees' discretion and all exhibitors must agree to be bound by the committees' decisions.

-A vetting committee's opinion of an object is conveyed solely to the TEFAF organizing committee for the purposes of information and assistance in connection with the admission of the object concerned to the Fair and may not be used or relied upon by any other person or for any other purpose whatsoever.
-The opinions are given to the best of the vetting committees' knowledge, and neither the vetting committees, The European Fine Art Foundation nor the MECC accept any liability whatsoever for the validity of these opinions.
-In the unlikely event of a dispute, Dutch law will prevail.
+A vetting committee's opinion of an object is conveyed solely to the TEFAF organizing committee for the purposes of information and assistance in connection with the admission of the object concerned to TEFAF Online and may not be used or relied upon by any other person or for any other purpose whatsoever.
+The opinions are given to the best of the vetting committees' knowledge, and neither the vetting committees nor The European Fine Art Foundation accept any liability whatsoever for the validity of these opinions.